James scores 28 points, Lakers defeat Blazers 114-110

 Sloppy play once again came back to hurt the Lakers in the fourth quarter, but the Blazers couldn't get much closer as James and JaVale McGee made crucial baskets in the final two minutes.

+McGee, who James said is a candidate for Defensive Player of the Year, also had six blocks to add to his league-leading total.

+"He's doing a little bit of everything," James said of McGee.
+"He's leading the league in blocks.
+And tonight he saved us and covered our defensive mistakes with blocks at the rim."

-Portland shot a 6 for 35 (17 percent) from beyond the arc.
+Portland shot a 6 for 35 (17 percent) from beyond the arc and shot just 42 percent from the field overall.

+"Our defense won us the game tonight," Walton said.
+"They missed some 3s, but we were contesting, chasing over the top and defending."

 The Lakers had seven turnovers in the fourth quarter and finished with 20 overall, but they survived their mistakes.